ehtiramabdullayev/WebCrawler/README.md

 # WebCrawler
-The aim of this test assignment is to write a program in Java which counts top Javascript libraries used in web pages found on Google.
+The aim of this test assignment is to write a program in Java which counts top Javascript libraries used in web pages found on Google

 # Prerequisites
 Please create an easily compilable project (e.g. Maven/Gradle/Intellij/Eclipse project).
 Preferred time spent on the task is 3 hours.
 We expect incomplete solutions - the task is designed that way.
-In any case please provide notes on how would you finish or improve the solution if more time is provided.
+In any case please provide notes on how would you finish or improve the solution if more time is provided

 # Task​ ​-​ ​Web​ ​crawler
 The command-line program should do the following: